leoagomes/noice/README.md

 ## License

-All code in this repository unless where stated otherwise is released under the GNU Affero GPL at the moment (which may change in the future).
-For more information on licensing, please check LICENSE.
+At present, all code in this repository (except where stated otherwise) is released under the GNU Affero GPL.
+Please read over the LICENSE file for more information.